NAVIONICS TEAM

 The Navionics Subteam designs, builds, and tests all of the custom electronics in our Autonomous Underwater Vehicle (AUV).
 Due to the tight space constraints, we custom build the majority of our electronics to ensure they best fit the needs of the vehicle in the smallest possible size.
 We design our own custom Printed Circuit Boards (PCBs) in Altium Designer, an industry standard PCB design tool.
 The Navionics team is additionally responsible for assembling and testing our circuit boards, giving members skills in advanced SMD soldering and design validation.
 We strive to ensure that each member gets the opportunity to take on a project that they find the most interesting, and get real world engineering experience.

-This year Navionics has continued work on improving the Mark 2 electronics system developed last year.
-Additionally, boards were developed for a new acoustics housing, an external downwards facing camera, and a charger for the smart battery system.
+This year Navionics has continued work on improving the Mark 2 electronics system in Talos.
+Additionally, a whole new AUV has been designed and is ready to make a splash in competition.
 Read more about these projects below and see examples of what our Subteam works on.

 The Mark 2 electronics is the second generation electronics system designed for our vehicle, Talos.
 We took the lessons learned from our previous Mark 1 electronics used in our previous vehicle Tempest, to make a more stable and reliable electronics system.
 Mark 2 marked a lot of firsts for the Navionics team, including switching to a distributed architecture, improving our fault resiliency and improving robustness of the communications on the vehicle.
 If you want to learn about how to design resilient systems, and be able to see your electronics designs running in our vehicle, join our Navionics Subteam.
 Members get firsthand experience creating and validating advanced designs to best handle the challenging task of running AUVs.

 Over this past year we focused on improving the Mark 2 electronics design.
 This involved removing legacy circuitry used to support old Task Mechanisms.
-This new space allowed us to add brighter Status LEDs so that the robot’s state can be clearly seen when it is running while submerged, as well as a new acoustics board.
+This new space allowed us to add brighter Status LEDs so that the robot’s state can be clearly seen when it is running while submerged, as well as a new IVC Board.

 All of our board design files are available on our GitHub, along with the exported PDF Schematics.